PrompTheory/Prompt-Engineering/README.md

 Condense your writing to its most essential elements.
 Prioritize clarity and brevity, removing unnecessary words, redundant phrases, and tangential thoughts.
 Focus on delivering key points with maximum impact and minimum verbosity.
 Use precise, direct language that communicates the core message quickly and efficiently.
 Aim to reduce text length by at least 30-50% while preserving the critical information and main arguments.
 ```

+WARNING - ALL ITEMS IN UNETHICAL FOLDER ARE FOR PERSONAL RESEARCH ON AI-RED TEAMING IN THE CONTEXT OF THE FIELD KNOWN AS AI SAFETY.
+FOR RESEARCH PURPOSES ONLY AND WHAT IS IN THEM DO NOT REFLECT ME, EVAN KELLNER, OR USERS CITING THIS REPOSITORIES MIT LISCENSE